Speeding Up MCMC by Efficient Data Subsampling: Sampling-based Log-likelihood Estimators

-is a finite population and therefore the estimation of \eqref{eq:cross_sec_likelihoods} is equivalent to the classical survey sampling problem of estimating a population total.
+is the \emph{log-likelihood contribution} of the $i$th observation.
+For any given $\theta$, \eqref{eq:cross_sec_likelihoods} is a sum of a finite number of elements and estimating it is equivalent to the classical survey sampling problem of estimating a population total.
 See \citet{sarndal2003model} for an introduction.
 We assume in \eqref{eq:cross_sec_likelihoods} that the log-likelihood decomposes as a sum of terms where each term depends on a unique piece of data information.
-This applies to longitudinal problems where $l_{k}(\theta)$ is the log joint density of all measurements on the $k$th subject, and we sample subjects rather than individual observations.
-It also applies to certain time-series problems such as $\mathrm{AR}(p)$ processes, where the sample elements become $(y_{t},\dots,y_{t-p})$, for $t=p+1,\dots,n$.
-Our examples in Section \ref{sec:Application} use iid, longitudinal and time series data.
+This applies to longitudinal problems where $\ell_{i}(\theta)$ is the log joint density of all measurements on the $i$th subject, and we sample subjects rather than individual observations.
+It also applies to certain time-series problems such as $\mathrm{AR}(l)$ processes, where the sample elements become $(y_{t},\dots,y_{t-l})$, for $t=l+1,\dots,n$.
+Our examples in Section~\ref{sec:Application} use independent identically distributed (iid) observations and time series data.

-Estimating \eqref{eq:cross_sec_likelihoods} based on simple random sampling (any $l_{k}(\theta)$ included with the same probability) generally results in a dramatically large variance.
-Intuitively, since some $l_{k}(\theta)$ contribute significantly more to the sum in \eqref{eq:cross_sec_likelihoods} they should be included in the sample with a larger probability.
-Alternatively, one can think of making $\{l_{k}(\theta)\}_{k\in F}$ more homogeneous so that the population elements are roughly of the same size.
-We propose a general estimator which includes as special cases the ability to (i) sample a larger $l_{k}(\theta)$ with a larger probability and (ii) homogenizing the population.
-The former is a sampling stage procedure whereas the latter a pre-sampling stage procedure.
+Estimating \eqref{eq:cross_sec_likelihoods} using Simple Random Sampling (SRS), where any $\ell_{i}(\theta)$ is included with the same probability generally results in a very large variance.
+Intuitively, since some $\ell_{i}(\theta)$ contribute significantly more to the sum in \eqref{eq:cross_sec_likelihoods} they should be included in the sample with a larger probability, using so called Probability Proportional-to-Size (PPS) sampling.
+However, this requires each of the $n$ sampling probabilities to be proportional to a measure of their size.
+Evaluating $n$ size measures is likely to defeat the purpose of subsampling, except when there is a computationally cheaper proxy than $\ell_{i}(\theta)$ that can be utilized instead.
+Alternatively, one can make the $\{\ell_{i}(\theta)\}_{i=1}^{n}$ more homogeneous by using control variates so that the population elements are roughly of the same size and SRS is then expected to be efficient.
+Our article focuses on this case and proposes efficient control variates $q_{i,n}(\theta)$ such that the computational cost of the estimator is substantially less than $O(n)$.
+The dependence on $n$ is due to $q_{i,n}(\theta)$ being an approximation of $\ell_{i}(\theta)$, which typically improves as more data is available as we will discuss in detail later.